joshua-burbidge/gravi/README.md

 ----------

-WIP:
+WIP - hierarchy:
-adding absolute pos.
-Use this for setting initial positions, and for drawing As local position is updated, how do i update absolute pos? want to use the bodies array before starting, then use the tree after starting
+- want to use the bodies array before starting, then use the tree after starting
     - or update the bodies array after starting?